KoraReinolds/KoraReinolds/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on 123
+- 🔭 I’m currently working on Sberbank
-- 🌱 I’m currently learning 123
+- 🌱 I’m currently learning Nuxt
-- 👯 I’m looking to collaborate on 123
-- 🤔 I’m looking for help with 123
-- 💬 Ask me about 123
-- 📫 How to reach me: 123
+- 📫 How to reach me: s.shurin94@gmail.com
-- 😄 Pronouns: 123
-- ⚡ Fun fact: 132
+- ⚡ Fun fact: learning at 42 school